lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 You need two things:

 * Which movements you need to get to him.
 In which region is he hiding.
 * Request prerequisites.
-Which method, body, headers or query params you need to kill him.
+Which method, body, headers or query parameters you need to kill him.

 ### Finding him

 To find him there is no other way than doing requests with `movements` and checking the regions until you find him.

 There might be some movements that take you out of the map or nowhere.
-The API should warn you about those.
+The API will warn you about those.

 ### Request prerequisites